Seven Days, Seven Sunsets: A Family Cruise Along Croatia’s Dalmatian Coast

 Motor Boat Alpha – Small Ship Cruise in Croatia

-Day 1 – Trogir (Marina Baotić): Setting Sail
+Day 2 – Trogir (Marina Baotić): Setting Sail

-Day 3 – Korčula: The Birthplace of Marco Polo
+Day 7 – Korčula: The Birthplace of Marco Polo

-Korčula greeted us like a miniature Dubrovnik – stone walls embracing a peninsula, streets laid out like the bones of a fish to catch the breeze.
-A local guide led us through the old town, sharing stories of the legendary explorer Marco Polo who, depending on whom you ask, may or may not have been born here.
-We tasted Grk wine straight from a family vineyard, watched a traditional Moreška sword dance, and ended the night with the gentle sound of the sea against the hull.
+Korčula greeted us like a miniature Dubrovnik – stone walls embracing a little peninsula, narrow streets laid out like the bones of a fish to catch the breeze.
+A local guide led us through the old town, sharing stories of the legendary explorer Marco Polo who – depending on whom you ask – may or may not have been born here (the Korčulans are happily certain).
+We tasted Grk, the rare and beautifully crisp white wine made only on this island, poured straight from the barrel at a small family vineyard, and in the evening watched the dramatic Moreška sword dance – a centuries-old tradition of clashing blades, swirling capes, and the kind of theatrical drama only a Mediterranean island could put on with a straight face.

 What Made It Special for Our Family